 Clinical observations must be recorded before transfer from one area to another, for example from ED to ward, PICU to ward or PACU to ward.
 If a child's observations are transgressing the Orange or Purple zone, this must be addressed prior to transfer.

-The registered nurse responsible for the child’s care will determine the type and frequency of observations based on the results of previous observations and the child’s clinical condition, and in consultation with others involved in the child’s care.
+The nurse responsible for the child’s care will determine the type and frequency of observations based on the results of previous observations and the child’s clinical condition, and in consultation with others involved in the child’s treatment.

 There are 3 distinct coloured ‘zones’ within the ViCTOR charts.

-Appropriate escalation of care must occur as per the Deteriorating Patient: Escalation of Care flow chart and the Medical Emergency Response procedure (to be published as policy and procedure.)
+Appropriate escalation of care must occur as per the Deteriorating Patient: Escalation of Care flow chart and the Medical Emergency Response Procedure.

 Remember, regardless of what zone the patient is in, if a staff member or parent is very worried about the child’s clinical state, initiate an emergency response.